noxthot/ss22_julia_workshop/pages/introduction/functions.md

 # Functions

 ## Syntax
 To improve the structure and ensure reusability of pieces of your program you can use the `function` command.
-You have already used functions when for example calling `typeof(input)`.
-Other examples of functions that can be found on any common calculator are `sin(x)` or `exp(x)`.
+You have already used functions when, for example, calling `typeof(input)`.
+Other examples of functions that can be found on any common calculators are `sin(x)` or `exp(x)`.
 The syntax to define your own functions is the following:
 ```julia
 function foo(input)
     # function body that is executed when foo is called